 - Completed the annual audit and financial reports with no findings for the 28th consecutive year. - Successfully completed Federal Transit Administration's National Transit Database reporting; received a clean opinion. - Developed a balanced budget for 2024 that supports the agency's strategic priorities.
 Implemented process improvements for position control in budget.
+Leveraged the budget system to develop a user-friendly

 Leveraged the budget system to develop a user-friendly budget to actual report.

-- Developed a new long-range financial planning tool to better inform decision-making for multiple options. - Ensured regulatory procurement compliance while supporting financial stewardship of public funds and supporting key initiatives such as the Zero-emission project, Swift Orange line construction and contracted bus services. - Met and exceeded the Disadvantaged Business Enterprise utilization goals on FTA-funded projects.
+Developed a new long-range financial planning tool to better inform decision-making for multiple options.

+- Ensured regulatory procurement compliance while supporting financial stewardship of public funds and supporting key initiatives such as the Zero-emission project, Swift Orange line construction and contracted bus services. - Met and exceeded the Disadvantaged Business Enterprise utilization goals on FTA-funded projects.
 The goal is 4.4% race neutral, with a higher score considered better.
 Community Transit scored 12.1% for the period October 1, 2021 to September 30, 2023. - Implemented electronic timesheets to a group of employees; implementation will continue in phases.